Powerlearnproject/se-assignment-day-2-git-and-github-BeatriceNzilani/README.md

 Branching is important since:

--Each team member can work on their own branch without interfering with others.
+1.Each team member can work on their own branch without interfering with others.
--You can try out new ideas or features in a branch without risking the main codebase -Branches make it easy to review changes before merging them into the main branch.
+2.You can try out new ideas or features in a branch without risking the main codebase 3.Branches make it easy to review changes before merging them into the main branch.
--Multiple people can work on different features at the same time.
+4.Multiple people can work on different features at the same time.

 **Discuss the process of creating, using, and merging branches in a typical workflow.**
 1. Create a New Branch